 If you can't tell, I'm missing travel like crazy.
 I would give almost anything to be back in the southern alps with these stunning views. #newzealandfeelin is something I wanted to start for adventurers of all stages to collect inspiration for future travels, or if you just want to relive your favorite memories.
 Share with me your favorite photos and help cure my wanderlust. 🙏🏼

 Wow it's been too long since I've jumped on here.
 Looking back to when I first started this page I had no idea how the blog platform worked other than posting a few photos and typing some captions.
 More than a year later I have designed website for some awesome clients, graduated from college, and started my spark of traveling the world.

-Anyways, I am switching to a new style that I hope will take off to something exciting.
-Follow along at Hello Adventure Co.
+Anyways, I am switching to a new brand that I hope will take off to something exciting.

 Upcoming are some excellent posts of my two months in New Zealand, (I have notes upon notes that I have been collecting over there waiting for decent wifi) and my spontaneous trip to Cali.

 Thank you guys for being so patient, good stuff is on the way.
 Perhaps after I rid my closet of all the extras that didn't fit into my backpack for the last 8 weeks.
 (Inspired by this article and the wonderful creation of the minimalist fashion blog that is un-fancy.)

 T-minus one month and four days until I leave this country!
 I will have limited wi-fi in NZ, (this is putting it nicely... it literally has the worst internet in the world.) which means I'm wrapping up a lot of my current projects I am working on.
 I've been designing for some pretty great clients.
 Interested in being featured in my portfolio?
 Or just have some ideas you want to come to life?
 Lets meet for some coffee!

 Here are some shots of inspiration where I work.